-Because I am all thumbs tech-wise, I drew a chart of the book timeline.
-Books next to one another run parallel.
+Because I am all thumbs tech-wise, I made a simple chart of the book timeline.
+Books next to one another run (somewhat) parallel.
 All these are written, though a couple aren't typed up.
 Some titles may change.
 The most important thing, though, is that I try to make it possible to read any of them as a first.
 (I don't know how successful I am--that's up to readers.
 But that's my goal.)

 My general blog is here and the one specifically about my books and writing (though people often talk about other books, art, music, writing, and everything else) is here.
 I also post to Boookview Cafe's blog now and then.
 I don't do Twitter, and though I have a Facebook, I never post on it, as I do not appreciate private information being sold without people's knowledge.
 You can write to me at sherwood-at-sff-dot-net.

 Yes: the story of Vidanric's early training, A Stranger to Command, is available as an ebook and audio book.
 The two novelettes about Mel and Vidanric's two older kids, "Court Ship" and "Beauty" are published together as an e-book in Remalna's Children.

 There are several "Outtakes" from Vidanric's point of view in the new e-book edition of Crown Duel.
 And there are others in the works.

 If I had thirty million dollars, I would!